Bachelor of Arts, University of Western Ontario (1986)

 British Columbia (1992)

 Mark Virgin is an experienced litigator whose practice focuses on civil, commercial and administrative law.
-He assists clients with a broad range of matters, including insurance disputes, personal injury claims, product liability suits, and professional negligence actions.
+He assists clients with a broad range of matters, including family disputes, insurance disputes, personal injury claims, product liability suits, and professional negligence actions.
 In any court, Mark represents his clients with uncompromising dedication.

 Whether before a court, an administrative tribunal or through commercial arbitration, Mark has successfully advanced his clients’ interests.
 He has appeared before all levels of court in British Columbia.
 Mark represents individuals and corporate clients in disputes ranging from claims in negligence to breach of contract and breach of privacy.
 He occasionally acts for members of professional bodies in disciplinary matters.
 As well, he has provided advice to individuals and companies regarding regulatory matters and against public bodies.